northwestern

 Find out more about our current work in the following research sections or click on the publications tab to see what has been done so far.

-To reveal “invisible” NMR signal of surfaces, active sites, and functional species in catalysis, molecular recognition and quantum materials using out of the box tools.
+To reveal “invisible” NMR signal of surface and low concentration species using innovative instrumentation and concepts, including hyperpolarization with spin state initialized electron spins and new sensing schemes.
 What if the larger quantum sensing community has a large blind spot by not considering quantum resonance phenomena?
 What if electron spin cluster design can transform dynamic nuclear polarization (DNP) enhanced NMR, hyperfine electron paramagnetic resonance (EPR) spectroscopy and nanodiamond based quantum sensors?
 Find out more by contacting us.

 Know More